Skip to main content

 Can you use a nicotine pouch while eating?

-Technically yes, but it's not ideal.
-You may accidentally dislodge the pouch while chewing food, and eating can reduce absorption.
-It's best to remove the pouch before eating and replace it afterwards if you wish.
+Technically yes, but it is not ideal.
+You may accidentally dislodge the pouch while chewing food, so it is best to remove the pouch before eating and replace it afterwards if you wish.

 What should I do if I accidentally swallow a nicotine pouch?